I know how frustrating it is when Facebook keeps crashing on your Android

 - If nothing else

-first and reflect a factory reset.
+first and consider a factory reset.

 - This should be